 Salesforce also released extensions for Visual Studio Code that make the lightweight, extensible code editor an ideal IDE for working with DX, and which effectively replaced the Eclipse-based Force.com IDE that has since been retired.
-Salesforce continues to iterate on IDE tooling; this year it plans to release Code Builder, a web-based development environment.
+Salesforce continues to iterate on IDE tooling; this year it released Code Builder, a web-based development environment.

 Scratch orgs were a DX innovation: temporary orgs that can be created as a fresh environment when wanting to start ‘from scratch’ (hence the name), then deleted, or allowed to expire.
 Scratch orgs exist for no longer than 30 days, but when spinning up a new scratch you can specify an even shorter lifespan, as well as the shape of the org and the features it has enabled.
 To create and manage scratch orgs, you need to enable a permanent org, usually Production, as a DevHub.
 Scratch orgs can be created from within the UI of a DevOps solution, or from the CLI.

 Packaging your metadata avoids having an unstructured org, which can be more difficult to manage and modify because there’s no separation of concerns.
 Before DX, Salesforce already offered a way for teams to package up metadata into logical units that could be installed in orgs, but DX brought second-generation packaging (2GP) with a whole raft of improvements over 1GP.

 The most important change is that 2GP makes version control the source of truth for packages’ metadata, rather than a packaging org.
 These packages are also referred to as unlocked packages.
 If your team is going down the packaging route, use unlocked packages so you can follow a best practice DevOps process with version control.